algorithm-helper/algorithm-helper/content/categories/algorithms/sorting/quick-sort.md

 final array in the end must be sorted.

-Since probabilistically and on average, we are partitioning the array into halves, at most we can break it in halves `lgN` times.
-In addition to the partitioning operation itself, which takes `O(N)` time, thus overall, quick sort runs in  `O(NlgN)` time.
+Since probabilistically and on average, we are partitioning the array into halves, at most we can break it in halves $logN$ times.
+In addition to the partitioning operation itself, which takes $O(N)$ time, thus overall, quick sort runs in  $O(NlogN)$ time.

-While it is possible that the partitioning element that we select can happen in the worst case to always be the largest element in the array, and then the algorithm runs in `O(N^2)` time, the chance of this happening is probabilistically low.
+While it is possible that the partitioning element that we select can happen in the worst case to always be the largest element in the array, and then the algorithm runs in $O(N^2)$ time, the chance of this happening is probabilistically low.

 ### Visualization